 Major changes to the structure of your home, such as installing oversized iron beams or removing posts to have a clear, wide open basement can be one of the most stressful renovations a homeowner can take on.
 Hiring the wrong contractor can be a dangerous and costly mistake.
 You need an experienced, seasoned, mature structural foundation repair contractor that is well versed in planning and implementing these specific structural repairs.
 We’ve been doing an average of three to four of these projects per month since 1985.
 Whether it’s installing one ton beams into a basement in Hamilton or lowering a basement floor four feet in Cabbagetown, we routinely take what can be a complicated process and make it simple.

 HERITAGE STRUCTURAL RESTORATION – A FORGOTTEN ART

-Installing a steel beam in a home that is under construction is a fairly straightforward procedure due to easy access to the foundation but in a finished home or heritage structure it takes a special skill set to transport and install a heavy beam into the basement safely.
-Key, is doing it all without stepping on your neighbors’ toes!
+Installing a steel beam in a home that is under construction is a fairly straightforward procedure due to the easy access to the foundation, but in a finished home or heritage structure it takes a special skill set to transport and install a heavy beam into the basement safely.
+The key is doing it all without stepping on your neighbours’ toes!
 It may be our worksite, but it’s your home.
-Crucial to a project going smoothly is the involvement of a structural engineer right from the start.
+A crucial component to a project going smoothly is the involvement of a structural engineer right from the start.
 Quite often we are told by homeowners that another contractor has told them that they don’t need to get permits or have any plans drawn up.
 Not having any plans or an engineer to oversee the project can mean this contractor could cut corners without the homeowner even noticing.
 Permits and plans are there to protect you.
 The structural engineer writes the game plan and we follow it to the letter.

 DOCUMENTATION IS KEY